 Adult Continuing Class: Wednesday 5:30–6:30 p.m.
 PLUS Silver Strings 2 or Concertino Orchestra (5:30-6:30 on Thursday)

 Beginning in the 3rd year of study, adults may select private lessons and rehearse with the Concertino, Capriccio or Intermezzo Orchestras.

-Beginning classes for children take place twice a week and the 12-week semester follows the university’s academic calendar.
+Beginning classes for children take place twice a week (Beginning in the fall and continuing into the spring).
+The 12-week semester follows the university’s academic calendar.
 Students must provide their own instruments or rent them from a local music store.
 Our staff will measure each student and recommend the appropriate instrument size.

 1st year (Silver Strings 1)

 The beginning students in the String Project are 3rd and 4th graders and meet twice a week in a large group class.
 During their first year, students learn the basics of string playing in a class of 25 students taught by a lead teachers and two assistants.
 Beginning class students do not need to be able to read music; we will teach them throughout the year.

 Tuition: $80 per semester + book (We do not introduce the book until 2nd semester)

 Tuesday and Thursday - 4:30 – 5:30 p.m.

 Wednesday and Friday - 5:00 – 6:00 p.m.